Kinderfeld/Kinderfeld/README.md

 ## _sys://transmission_of_666_

-I'm known as **Kinderfeld**: software developer and cybersecurity expert who enjoys building stable, clean and functional software that respects user's freedom.
+I'm known as **Kinderfeld** or **Dissenter**: software developer and cybersecurity expert who enjoys building stable, clean and functional software that respects user's freedom.
 Founded ![**Archetypum**](https://github.com/Archetypum) back in 2022.

 Passionate about minimalism, privacy, UNIX-like operating systems, and software freedom.